 Seattle Train Accident Attorneys

-Train accidents often result in serious damages that devastate the lives of those involved.
-If you have been the victim of a train accident, chances are you are facing not only costly medical bills but also temporary or long-term disability and mental trauma.
-However, an experienced Washington personal injury lawyer can help you heal from your injuries, regain financial stability, and get the pieces of your life back together.
+Sadly, despite efforts to lower accident rates, railway collisions still occur on an annual basis across the United States, and Washington is no different.
+These tragic events often result in serious damages that devastate the lives of those involved.
+If you have been the victim of a train accident, chances are that you are facing not only costly medical bills but also temporary or long-term disability and mental trauma.
+However, an experienced Seattle personal inury attorney can provide invaluable legal advice that may assist you in regaining financial stability and getting the pieces of your life back together.

-Located in Renton, the law office of Hardwick & Pendergast, P.S. has provided high quality legal services to injured clients throughout the state of Washington for many years.
+Located in Renton, the law office of Hardwick & Pendergast, P.S., has provided high-quality legal services to injured clients throughout the state of Washington for many years.
 We have the knowledge, skills, and experience to take on even the most difficult cases.
-Whether the party liable for your damages is an individual or a large company, please let us fight for your right to full and fair compensation.
-Call us today at (425) 228-3860 or (888) 228-3860 for a free consultation.
+Whether the party liable for your damages is an individual, government agency, or a large company, please let us fight for your right to full and fair compensation.
+Call us today at (425) 228-3860 and toll-free at (888) 228-3860 for a free consultation.

-In order to maximize your recovery, we will thoroughly investigate the circumstances surrounding your injuries to identify and establish any safety violations, reckless behaviors, and other acts of negligence that led to the incident.
-The common causes of train collisions and derailments include:
+To ensure you receive a fair shot at recovery, we will thoroughly investigate the circumstances surrounding your injuries to identify any acts of negligence that led to the incident, such as:

 - Inadequate signage or gates